Skip to content

 Data security

 The key challenge of data-driven healthcare is data security.
-Whenever there is digital data involved, there is a chance of it falling into the wrong hands.
+Whenever digital data is involved, there is a chance of it falling into the wrong hands.
 That's why the medical industry players must comply with some of the toughest data protection policies.

 Despite these efforts, cybercriminals are constantly targeting medical records, and these attacks are often successful.
 The costs of data breaches in healthcare are the highest of any industry.
-In 2022, they exceeded $10M.
-These costs are rising every year.
+In 2022, they exceeded $10M, and they are rising every year.

 Artificial intelligence is making it possible to improve patient access to healthcare data.
 While this can streamline healthcare industry operations, improve patient satisfaction, and reduce treatment costs, this approach increases the risk of data breaches.